 I found the children settled quickly in their seats when entertained with toys, books or in-flight children’s movies.
-I did, however, ensure that every so often either my husband or myself walked up and down the plane, quietly talking about the flight, what people were doing.
+I did, however, ensure that every so often either my husband or myself walked up and down the plane, quietly talking about the flight, and what people were doing.

 During the flight entertain your children, provide some toys and activities they enjoy and encourage sleep.
 If prepared well for the flight, your child will know they have x amount of meals and sleep time while on the flight.

-For my family X amount of time was often 24 hours, flying Australia to Switzerland or England.
+For my family X amount of time was often 24 hours, flying from Australia to Switzerland or England.
 Because we had two long haul flights, we would encourage two periods of sleep.
 Fortunately, the flights also turn down the lights after mealtimes for sleeping.